Central bank reserves policy pushes rouble into line with exporters' forecasts

 “A strong rouble is not beneficial for anyone,” noted Alexander Kornilov, an analyst with Alfa Bank.

-Lukoil (LKOH.MM), Russia’s No. 2 oil producer, has calculated its 2015 investment program based on a rouble rate of 55 per dollar, according to a presentation on its website.
+Lukoil, Russia’s No. 2 oil producer, has calculated its 2015 investment programme based on a rouble rate of 55 per dollar, according to a presentation on its website.

-Nickel, copper and palladium producer Norilsk Nickel (GMKN.MM), said recently it sees an average exchange rate of 54 per dollar in 2015-2018, while a spokesman said cast iron exporter Koks Group (KSGR.MM) expects a rate of 45-50 this year.
+Nickel, copper and palladium producer Norilsk Nickel , said recently it sees an average exchange rate of 54 per dollar in 2015-2018, while a spokesman said cast iron exporter Koks Group expects a rate of 45-50 this year.

-Oil and gas giants Rosneft (ROSN.MM) and Gazprom (GAZP.MM), which owns Gazprom Neft, declined to comment on where they saw the currency heading.
+Oil and gas giants Rosneft and Gazprom, which owns Gazprom Neft, declined to comment on where they saw the currency heading.

 Lukoil said in its first quarter results that operating costs had fallen almost 22 percent in dollar terms compared with the same period a year before while production costs in Russia were down 39 percent thanks to the weak rouble.

-“The ruble’s weakening ... leads to lower spending in dollar terms and vice versa,” the firm added.
+“The rouble’s weakening ... leads to lower spending in dollar terms and vice versa,” the firm added.

-Economy Minister Alexei Ulyukayev, who has said Russia’s budget balances at an oil price of 3,600 rubles per barrel, said this week that rouble weakness was a long term benefit for the economy.
+Economy Minister Alexei Ulyukayev, who has said Russia’s budget balances at an oil price of 3,600 roubles per barrel, said this week that rouble weakness was a long term benefit for the economy.

 “For a short period of time it created a lot of difficulties but for the long story it (weak rouble) creates better conditions in terms of cost-to-income ratio,” Ulyukayev told the BBC in an interview.

-His ministry last month revised its FX forecast to an average of 60 rubles per dollar for 2015 and 56.8 for 2016.
+His ministry last month revised its FX forecast to an average of 60 roubles per dollar for 2015 and 56.8 for 2016.

 Abdullaev and other Sberbank CIB analysts said in a note this week that the rouble had looked “fundamentally overvalued and unstable” when it spiked to 50 per dollar earlier this year as oil bounced from its lows.

-“The current rouble devaluation looks like a ‘normalization’ of the situation in the (Russian) economy,” they added.

-Additional reporting by Svetlana Burmistrova and Polina Devitt; Editing by Catherine Evans
+“The current rouble devaluation looks like a ‘normalisation’ of the situation in the (Russian) economy,” they added.
+(Additional reporting by Svetlana Burmistrova and Polina Devitt; Editing by Catherine Evans)